cncf/cloudnativetv/README.md

 # CloudNative.TV <T>

-The definitive interactive media experience for anyone wanting to learn, grow, and collaborate with others in the Cloud Native community from anywhere in the world.
+The CNCF's definitive interactive media experience for anyone wanting to learn, grow, and collaborate with others in the Cloud Native community from anywhere in the world.

 - [CNCF SIG <T>](#cncf-sig-t)